 Recommend improvements in processes management;

-Based on the report of internal auditor process owners undertake correctiveaction that may be required in their respective areas for further strengthening thecontrols and control environment.
+Review the compliance with operating systems accountingprocedures and policies The internal control and compliance are on-going process.
+Based onthe findings and report of the internal auditor process owners undertake correctiveaction that may be required in their respective areas for further strengthening thecontrols and control environment.
 Significant audit observations and corrective actionsthereon are presented to the Audit Committee.
-The Company alsoengaged M/s.
-KPMG Chartered Accountants for independent design evaluation and testing of controls related to requirements ofInternal Financial Controls.
-The evaluation of design effectiveness and testing ofcontrols for various business activities processes and subprocesses was carried out andfound satisfactory.
+The internal auditors also independentlycarry out the design evaluation and testing of controls related to requirements ofInternal Financial Controls.
+The evaluation of design effectiveness and testing ofcontrols for various business activities processes and sub processes was carried out andfound satisfactory.

 33. Cost Auditors

 The provisions of Cost Audit is not applicable to the Company.

-31. Holding Subsidiaries Associates and Joint Ventures
+34. Details of Holding Subsidiaries Associates and Joint Ventures

 36. Management Discussion and Analysis

-Management Discussion and Analysis comprising an overview of thefinancial results operations / performance and the future prospects of the Company formpart of this Annual Report.
+The Management Discussion and Analysis comprising an overview of thefinancial results operations / performance and the future prospects of the Company formpart of this Annual Report.

 38. Particulars of Employees

-|Name of Director ||Directors Remuneration ||Median Remuneration of employees ||Ratio |
+|Name of Director ||Director's Remuneration ||Median Remuneration of employees ||Ratio |

 |Dr Pawan Singh ||111.29 ||23.25 ||4.74 times |

 |Name ||%age Increase |